We bought a cheap gazebo tent and it collapsed within the first month. Read these tips for what to consider when buying a gazebo tent for your yard.

-It’s mid July, and I’m sitting under our brand new gazebo tent one afternoon with a cup of coffee and a good book.
-I hear a pitter-patter because it’s starting to rain.
-I think, “hey, nice!
+It’s mid July, and I’m sitting under our brand new gazebo tent (purchased off Ebay) one afternoon.
+I’ve got my cup of coffee and a really good mystery novel.
+After a short while, I hear a pitter-patter because it’s starting to rain.
+So, I think to myself, “hey, nice!
 I can sit right here, keep reading and enjoy the storm.
-Because I have shelter.”
+Because I have shelter, now.”

-- When you read the description of the product, look for a brand name, rather than “10′ x 12′” Canopy” 😀
+- When you read the description of the product, look for a brand name, rather than “10′ x 12′” Canopy” While a brand name isn’t everything, it will give you an idea of who is standing behind the product.

 - Look for keywords like waterproof and rainproof as opposed to water-resistant.
 They don’t mean the same thing.

 - Read the reviews, and not just the first few.
+Read them all.
 What did the bad reviews say?
 Why?
+There will always be a few nay-sayers, but what’s the general overall consensus of the product.

 - Gage the low end price versus the high end price for a similar product.
 Then make your choice from one of the mid range to higher priced units.
 It will be worth the extra dollars.